Monday, December 1, 2008

 I was trying to explain to him that having Australians go nuts over his music is a good sign, that it perhaps might be the start of the same kind of interest, and record sales, and instantly devoted fans, in other countries as well.

-Buckley goes quiet, he's humming something.
-It can be as weird and surreal talking to him, as listening to his music is.
+It can be as weird and surreal talking to Jeff Buckley as it is listening to his music.

 Being at the centre of such success over the past twelve months, does it feel like you're living in a dream world, that is that you dreamed of this happening, and that you might wake up to find it all just a memory?